 Have you ever heard of the ancient and widely-used technique known as gua sha?
 It is commonly used in Asian cultures for a wide variety of healing practices and I wrote about it at length in the above-linked article (if you don’t feel like scrolling up: here).
 With this technique, your practitioner oils the skin and then lightly or moderately scrapes across the surface of it.
 This action produces marks (“sha”) and promotes breakage of surface adhesions, better circulation, and improved tone.
 The gua sha treatment can potentially affect the fibrous tethers that bind your fat along the lines of what happens when you try to improve your cellulite via foam rolling or deep tissue massage.
 However, I think that gua sha is more effective and it has the benefit (if your practitioner has the right experience) of being able to improve the appearance of scars and stretch marks too, as I discuss in the linked article.

 Depending on your goals, bodywork may be sufficient.
+You may want to include acupuncture into the program (I am always glad to discuss the benefits of acupuncture for weight loss, and you can check my blog post on the subject here).
 Otherwise, you might want to look into ways to adjust your lifestyle and health nurturance practices outside of session.
 Either before or after your treatment, we can also talk about whether or not a package that includes some health coaching could be useful to you.
+We can consider ear seeds to help with food cravings or acupuncture treatment to help your metabolism, too.

 For bodywork, though?
 All traditional Chinese medicine appointments start with a detailed intake session.
 We want to determine whether or not these are appropriate treatments for you and we want to know how to best serve you, an individual with unique needs and history.
-We also want to make sure that Once the root of the issue is identified, a plan takes shape.
+We also want to make sure that the expectations are realistic and in line with what you can accomplish during a session.
+Once the root of the issue is identified, a plan takes shape.
 Generally, you can expect to:

 - Start with tui na (Chinese-style massage) to loosen muscles and so that I can get a feel for where you accumulate blockages.
 This is also your time to really start to relax.